 Gain Critical Organizational Feedback With Complex Deployment

-Using IaC, complex deployment models such as canary deployment can test changes with fractional traffic.
+Using Infrastructure as Code (IaC), complex deployment models such as canary deployment can test changes with fractional traffic.
 As a result, developers can push new features out into production, have real users test them and receive feedback about the changes.

 This feedback is critical for deciding if the new features should be permanent or if further work is required.
 Any unknown bugs or user errors will surface, allowing you to mitigate without risking your entire user or code base.